kyasuda2003/taurus/README.md

 taurus is default to port#3131.

 <h3>Usage</h3>
-Adding taurus in client application:
+Adding taurus in your client application:
 <pre>
 var tau=required('taurus');
 </pre>